iff-gsc/LADAC-Examples/README.md

 slx-file (e.g. `models/QuadcoterSimModel_...`) for different kinds of vehicles and different types of controllers.

-### General use of ArduCopter SITL
+### General use of ArduPilot SITL
-Standard ArduCopter flight modes will only work if you load appropriate parameters for you vehicle.
+Standard ArduPilot flight modes will only work if you load appropriate parameters for you vehicle.
 The default parameters (e.g. `-f gazebo-iris`) only work for similar quadcopters (e.g. IRIS quadcopter).
 For other vehicles you have to load different parameters using the `--add-param-file option`.
 For some vehicles you find the parameters in `<path-to-ardupilot>/Tools/Frame_params/`.